 Thoroughly enjoyed it.
 Took away lots of knowledge and tips.
 Loved Anna and Bobbi's presentations -

-Super Early Bird open is now open for the Wellington conference only.
+Super Early Bird will be open for the Wellington confererence from 1 May 2019.

 Out of Towner ticket add $195 + GST.
 This includes accommodation and breakfast.
 Purchase 2 out of town tickets for 2 nights accommodation.

 10% saving if you book 2 or more attendees, or you are an Elephant VIP (have attended an Elephant event before).

 20% saving for Not for Profits.